HAIL THE JUDGE

 Rating - 4 / 5

-VHS Synopsis: Jackie Chan stars in this comedy adventure in which he displays his vast array of martial arts skills, along with his comic talents.
-He stars in this funny action-packed adventure as Jiane, a happy-go-lucky orphan who is enlisted to the 'Sern Chuan Bodyguard'.
-The film follows his many adventures as his bodyguard is enlisted to protect the priceless 'Evergreen Jade'.
+Trans Global UK VHS Synopsis: Jackie Chan stars in this comedy adventure in which he displays his vast array of martial arts skills, along with his comic talents.
+He stars in this funny action packed adventure as Jiane, a happy go-lucky orphan who is enlisted to the 'Sern Chuan Bodyguard'.
+The film follows his many adventures as he bodyguard is enlisted to protect the priceless 'Evergreen Jade'.
+(90 Mins)

-Jackie meets a collection of co-stars during his journey from rascal to hero, both on the side of good and evil.
+Jackie meets a collection of co-stars on his journey from rascal to hero, both on the side of good and evil.
 One of those is the brilliant Dean Shek, a name and face that needs no introduction to fans of kung-fu cinema.
 Having already been in the business for a good decade before this, Dean had starred in many comedy roles over the years while sharing the screen with many big stars like Jimmy Wang Yu, Angela Mao Ying, Michael Hui, and a host of other Shaw Brothers stars.
 He even starred in a few films prior to this with a younger Jackie Chan playing bit-parts in the likes of The Golden Lotus, All In The Family, and No End Of Surprises.
-Of course, this would be followed up with a role in Spiritual Kung Fu and over-shadowed by his roles in Snake In The Eagles Shadow and Drunken Master (in fact, Shek would appear in 13 roles in 1978) of course, before he would return with Jackie to Lo Wei productions as the hilarious undertaker in Fearless Hyena.
+Of course, this would be followed up with a role in Spiritual Kung Fu and over-shadowed by his roles in Snake In The Eagles Shadow and Drunken Master (with Shek appearing in 13 roles in 1978 overall) of course, before he would return with Jackie to Lo Wei productions as the hilarious undertaker in Fearless Hyena.
 His turn as the farting beggar is hardly one of his best, but it does prove memorable and makes for a few good laughs.
 Veteran actor Lee Man Tai stars as the old beggar and teacher to both Chan and Shek.
 Starting in the business around the same time as the latter, Lee starred in a host of movies as well as the aforementioned early films with Jackie and starring as the Devil Monk in Killer Meteors, a fighter in To Kill With Intrigue, a monk in Spiritual Kung Fu, an abbot in Magnificent Bodyguards, and an old beggar in Snake & Crane Arts Of Shaolin.
 Of course, this production led right off that one with stars and director all sticking around for the fun.
-Obviously, director Chen Chi Hwa took a liking to the actor and had him appear in his other titles such as The Face Behind The Mask, 36 Crazy Fists, and Dance Of Death – all of which Jackie had a hand in some respect!
+Obviously director Chen Chi Hwa took a liking to the actor and had him appear in his other titles such as The Face Behind The Mask, 36 Crazy Fists, and Dance Of Death – all of which Jackie had a hand in to some degree, with the pair going on to work together for many years on Jackie's own modern hits.
+The great James Tien stars as the double-crossing bodyguard to Escort Fong, getting to let loose a few times and pretty much followed a similar path to that of Lee Man Tai and Dean Shek, as well as getting to co-star with Bruce Lee in The Big Boss and Fist Of Fury.
+Lee Hae Ryong stars as Escort Fong, more popularly known to Chan fan's as the blind abbot in Spiritual Kung Fu, and the wonderful Doris Lung Chun Erh stars as his daughter.
+Having starred a couple of years before with Jackie in Shaolin Wooden Men, it was nice to see her return for a more fun role and get to kick some ass at the same time – although she probably didn't have as much fun as her time spent on the hilarious 18 Bronzegirls Of Shaolin which was also made the same year.
+Aside from Julie Lee Chi Lun playing Lady Mui, Korean actress and tiny super-kicker Kim Jeong Nan – who had just appeared alongside Chan in Snake & Crane Arts Of Shaolin – completes the trio of starlets who each bring their own thing to the film.
+Jeong Nan plays the sister to the real Whip Hero and gets to show off her fighting skills a few times, with some great moves in the final battle.
+And then of course there is the wonderful Kam Kong, the star of many classic titles such as The Blazing Temple, One-Armed Boxer Vs. The Flying Guillotine, The Flash Legs, Iron Monkey, and 18 Bronzegirls Of Shaolin (with Doris Lung), as well as Shaolin Wooden Men and Snake & Crane Arts Of Shaolin with Jackie and Chen Chi Hwa.
+Here, Kam plays the the Man With 1000 Faces who saves the most of what he has on offer, for the big finale.

-While Jackie himself doesn't get to show some real kung-fu abilities until the extensive end battle, he still takes part in a number of humorous fights throughout his journey.
-And while happy to poke fun at himself and his true fighting skills, Jackie continues to choreograph plenty of fun battles for everyone else – avoiding the camera trickery and wire-work to make his fighters leap through the air, keeping the majority of the combat very grounded.
-In fact, one of his jokes relates exactly to that and sees him flapping like a chicken every time he jumps or leaps about.
-Obviously, the best is saved for last, which sees pretty much every main character turn up at the same point to fight it out and get their hands on the Evergreen Jade Pieces and Soul Pill – something that turns out to be something of a fluff in the end.
-Part of that fight includes Jackie using Doris as a weapon – a trick he would improve on and recreate in Wong Jing's City Hunter when he spins Chingmy Yau around him.
-Another great moment sees him pulling the pony-tailed wig from the head of Kam Kong before using it in the style of nunchuck's, which always gets me going.
-Jackie's last 5 minutes in battle consists of him reading the scattered pages of a kung-fu manual completely in the wrong order while trying to dodge strikes by Kong and deliver the moves on the page.
-It's a hilarious addition to the final bout and has Jackie written all over it.
+While Jackie himself doesn't get to show some real kung-fu abilities until the extensive end battle, he still takes part in a number of humorous fights throughout his journey - happy to poke fun at himself and his true fighting skills.
+Jackie choreographs plenty of fun battles for his co-stars trying to mostly avoid camera trickery and wire-work, in order to keep the majority of the combat very grounded.
+In fact, one of his jokes relates exactly to that and sees him flapping like a chicken every time he jumps around.
+Obviously, the best is saved for last, which sees every main character arrive in the one location to fight it out and get their hands on the Evergreen Jade Pieces and Soul Pill.
+Part of that fight includes Jackie using Doris as a weapon – a trick he would improve on and recreate in Wong Jing's City Hunter, with Chingmy Yau.
+Another great moment sees him pulling the pony-tailed wig from the head of Kam Kong before using it in the style of nunchucka's, which always gets me going.
+Jackie's last 5 minutes in battle consists of him reading the scattered pages of a kung-fu manual completely in the wrong order, while trying to dodge strikes by Kong and deliver the moves on the page.
+It's a hilarious addition to the final bout and has Jackie written all over it!
+Half A Loaf Of Kung Fu may not be the best film ever made or offer the greatest of martial arts action, but it is an important piece of Jackie Chan's filmography and offers a lot of fun moments as well as proving to be an entertaining kung-fu comedy overall.
+Perhaps, for me, there's a massive amount of nostalgia attached to it all, but there's no denying this newly restored version has given fans a better look at what Chen and Chan really wanted to offer – not to mention the chance to enjoy the first real Jackie Chan kung-fu comedy in its full glory!

 (Hong Kong 1979)